thomasdao/Backbone-View-Manager/README.md

 In Backbone application, we often need to take care of cleanup the zombie views.
 In some other use case, we might want to reuse existing view because it rarely changes.
-This simple View Manager will take care of these too use cases minimal change your existing code.
+This simple View Manager will take care of the two use cases minimal change your existing code.

 # Setup
 Just include path to vm.js after jQuery, underscore and Backbone, and you are ready to go.